 - collect evidence of the cyberbullying material

-- if the material is still public 48 hours later, make a report to eSafety — we work with social media platforms to have the harmful content removed.
+- if the material is not removed, make a report to eSafety — we work with social media platforms to have the harmful content removed.

 - block the offending user.

 NOTE: Extra help for educators

 eSafety has prepared information for school leaders to share with staff in the event of school closures and the move towards online learning.